MO-Movia/licit-style-service/README.md

 Reference service for serving styles to licit editor

 ## Build / Run
-While it can be built and run locally, the project is desinged to be run in a docker container.
+While it can be built and run locally, the project is designed to be run in a docker container.

 ### Environment Variables
 NAME|DEFAULT VALUE|DESCRIPTION
 ---|---|---
 HTTP_PORT|3000|The HTTP port to listen on.
 DATA_ROOT|/app/data|The folder where styles.json file will be stored.
 LOG_LEVEL|info|The level of logging.
-Use 'debug' to increase logging, and 'warn' to ecrease.
+Use 'debug' to increase logging, and 'warn' to decrease.
 SAVE_SECONDS|30|The number of seconds to wait before saving in-memory data to disk.

 ### Building / Running Locally